UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

-Let's explore the `dtypes` noun and see what our column dtypes are.
+Let's explore `dtypes` with dataframes..

 Tasks:

-- Read in the data from the `data` folder named `canucks.csv` and name the dataframe `canucks`.
-- Use the `dtypes` attribute on the whole dataframe and save the output as `canuck_types` and answer the questions below.
+- Use the coding cell to write code that will help answer the multiple choice below.

 <codeblock id="04_17">
-- Are you using `pd.read_csv()`?
-- Are you using the attribute `dtypes` on the whole `canucks` dataframe?
+- Are you using the attribute `dtypes`?

 </codeblock>